-Turning to editorial behaviour, the introduction of the perennial sources list provides a ``natural experiment'' to measure a possible editorial behaviour change in response to these additional guidelines.
+Turning to editing behavior, the introduction of the perennial sources list provides a ``natural experiment'' to measure a possible editing behavior change in response to these additional guidelines.
 We only examine the impact of this change in the English-language datasets, as it is not clear whether editors from other language editions of Wikipedia used the English perennial sources list.
 Thus, we created a version of our English-language dataset using only revisions up to 2018-06-30 (i.e., before these guidelines were introduced).
-To control for the dataset size (which as shown above, may affect model performance), we perform again sub-sampling similar to what we did with the full English-language dataset.
+To control for the dataset size (which, as shown above, may affect model performance), we again perform sub-sampling similar to what we did with the full English-language dataset.
 The black dash-dotted line and the grey area in Figure~\ref{fig:increasing_experiment} show the model performance based on this limited data.
-We observe its performance to be notably lower than with more recent data (red line and area), indicating that the editorial behaviour before the introduction of the perennial sources list was less predictive of reliable/unreliable domain classes than afterwards.
-In this case, the performance is similar to that of other languages, showing that that editor behaviour allows extracting meaningful and predictive signals for source reliability even when the editors did not have an official guideline for source reliability.
-Furthermore, these findings support previous work which shows that the quality of the Wikipedia references improved after the introduction of the perennial sources~\cite{Baigutanova_2023}.
+We observe its performance to be notably lower than with more recent data (red line and area), indicating that the editing behavior before the introduction of the perennial sources list was less predictive of reliable/unreliable domain classes than afterwards.
+In this case, the performance is similar to that of other languages, showing that editor behavior allows extracting meaningful and predictive signals for source reliability even when the editors did not have an official guideline for source reliability.
+Furthermore, these findings support previous work, which shows that the quality of the Wikipedia references improved after the introduction of the perennial sources~\cite{Baigutanova_2023}.